 John Belushi only appeared on four seasons on "Saturday Night Live" and in seven feature films before his untimely death at the age of 33, but he made an indelible impact on American comedy (and college life).
 Now more than 30 years after his death, a new movie about his life is in the works, and it was announced on Monday that an unlikely young actor has been cast in the lead role: Emile Hirsch.

 Hirsch is an odd choice for a number of reasons.
-The 28-year-old California native does not physically resemble Belushi (the offspring of Armenian immigrants) all that much.
+The 28-year-old California native does not physically resemble Belushi (the offspring of Albanian immigrants) all that much.
 Which isn't always a problem for biopics, but can be an issue when the subject is so instantly recognizable like John Belushi.

 Belushi's life story has been put on film before, in the 1989 adaptation of Bob Woodward's unauthorized biography "Wired."
-Michael Chiklis played Belushi in what was supposed to be a star-making turn, but Belushi's friends and family members objected so strongly to the film's portrayal that it actually damaged Chiklis' career (that it was a critical and financial disaster didn't help, either).
+Michael Chiklis played Belushi in what was supposed to be a star-making turn, but Belushi's friends and family members objected so strongly to the film's portrayal that it actually damaged Chiklis's career (that it was a critical and financial disaster didn't help, either).

-This new biopic is actually sanctioned by Belushi's widow, Judy Belushi Pisano, and his longtime friend and costar Dan Aykroyd is an executive producer.
+This new biopic is actually sanctioned by Belushi's widow, Judy Belushi Pisano, and longtime friend and costar Dan Aykroyd is an executive producer.
 The film will be written and directed by Steve Conrad, who scripted Ben Stiller's upcoming "The Secret Life of Walter Mitty."
 Other roles, including the part of Aykroyd, have not yet been cast.

 Filming will begin next spring, so we'll have to wait until then to see just how well Hirsch can fill John Belushi's toga.